Nicholas Metropolis

 Nicholas Constantine Metropolis (Greek: Νικόλαος Μητρόπουλος; June 11, 1915 – October 17, 1999) was a Greek-American physicist.

 Metropolis received his BSc (1937) and PhD in physics (1941, with Robert Mulliken) at the University of Chicago.
 Shortly afterwards, Robert Oppenheimer recruited him from Chicago, where he was collaborating with Enrico Fermi and Edward Teller on the first nuclear reactors, to the Los Alamos National Laboratory.

 He arrived in Los Alamos in April 1943, as a member of the original staff of fifty scientists.
 He came back to Los Alamos in 1948 to lead the group in the Theoretical Division that designed and built the MANIAC I computer in 1952 that was modeled on the IAS machine, and the MANIAC II in 1957.

+Early life and education

+Nicolas Metropolis was born on June 11, 1915, in Chicago, US.
+Metropolis received his BSc (1936) and PhD in chemical physics (1941) at the University of Chicago.
+During his PhD he worked with Robert Mulliken.
+After graduation, he worked as an instructor at the University of Chicago with James Franck.
+Shortly afterwards, in 1943, Robert Oppenheimer recruited him from Chicago for the Manhattan Project, where he worked in Harold C. Urey's group.
+Later he joined University of Chicago Metallurgical Laboratory and worked under Edward Teller's supervision, who encouraged him to move into theoretical physics.
+At Los Alamos Metropolis worked together with Richard Feynman on "electromechanical devices used for hand computations".